Inference for conditioned Galton-Watson trees from their Harris path: Conditioned Galton-Watson trees

 converges to $0$ as $n$ goes to infinity.
 The proof lies on the asymptotic behavior of conditional probabilities which were obtained in \cite{condExpec} and allows to get the expected convergence.
 Let $F$ be a measurable and bounded real valued function.
-Since $\xi_1/(n-1)$ goes to $0$ in probability as $n$ goes to infinity, it follows, according to \cite[Theorem 1]{condExpec}, that the conditional expectation
+Since $\xi_1/(n-1)$ goes to $0$ in probability as $n$ goes to infinity, it follows, according to \cite[Theorem 1]{condExpec} (using the alternative hypothesis of Remark 2.9 of this paper), that the conditional expectation

 converges to $\mathbf{E}\left[F(\xi_{1}) \right]$, as $n$ goes to infinity.
 Since, $\mu$ does not have necessarily third order moments, we need to use a truncation method.
 Hence, let us consider, for any positive integer $k$,